-- 38. How did wealth and power differ for the Indians of the Northwest compared to other Indian tribes? → - 39.
-What would we find unusual about potlatches? → - 40.
-What were steam huts in California used for? → - 41.
-What is the relation between farming and government? → - 42.
+at the conclusion, the host would give away his finest belongings, sometimes everything he owned - 40.
+What were steam huts in California used for? → social halls and spiritual centers - 42.
 What, in your opinion, is the difference-practically and morally-between theft, extortion, and taxation?
 Why? - 43.
 How many languages did North American Indians speak in the 15th century? [chap.
-8] → - 44.
+8] → 250 - 44.
 Who were the first Europeans to arrive in California? [chap.
-8] → - 45.
+8] → the Spanish - 45.
 What river do some Indians call the "Father of Waters"?
 Why? [chap.
-8] → - 46.
+8] → Mississippi, because it is the largest river in North America - 46.
 Whose job is it to put up and take down the Indian teepee? [chap.
-9] → - 47.
+9] → Indian woman - 47.
 What did the Plains Indians do with the buffalo they killed? [chap.
+9] → ate the meat, used various parts to make teepees, clothes, shoes, ropes, wool, thread, tools, drinking containers, fuel

-9] → - 48.
-Why did the plains Indians think the buffalo were good for hunting? [chap.
-9] → - 49.
+- 48. Why did the plains Indians think the buffalo were good for hunting? [chap.
+9] → they have good meat, they are plentiful, they are stupid (i.e., easy to catch and kill) - 49.
 Why do you think some historians called the buffalo the Plains Indians' gold? - 50.
 What things do the Spanish trade with the Indians? [chap.
-9] →
+9] → horses, knives, guns